sandeep8705/git-learn/README.md

 # git-learn
-Learning GIT
+Learning GIT.
-Ths is a GIT Learning Tutorial.
+This is a GIT Learning Tutorial.